fontys-intersect/HoneyShield/readme.md

 Follow these steps to clone the project and build the images.

-1. Clone the github repositoy using the following command.
+1. Clone the Github repository using the following command.
 `git clone https://github.com/nielsbakkers/HoneyShield`

 2. After cloning the repository make sure you are in the correct directory.
-This should be the main directory of the repositoy.
+This should be the main directory of the repository.
 From here run the following commands:
     ```
     docker build -t honeyshield-dashboard Dashboard/.
     docker build -t honeyshield-database Database/.